ChoicescriptIDE/main/source/help/topics/further-reading.md

 **[Writing for Choice of Games: Games](https://docs.google.com/document/d/17MxymBbcIal4vh_k2w7A1vbd-H6dAorQ9O-Q5zLjCsc/edit "Writing for Choice of Games: Games")**

-An official document from Choice of Games with guidance and advice on their recommended organisation, structure, balance, mechanics and more.
+An official document from Choice of Games detailing their recommended outline structure for game pitches to the Choice of Games house label.

 **[Choice of Games Style Guide](https://docs.google.com/document/d/1Uo3kXWi_v8PG6dZeeUFKAUq50-tBDqYVmKMz5fM2fmo/edit "Choice of Games Style Guide")**